harleydutton/tabula-rasa/README.md

 - no misspellings and grammatically correct
 - heading one will be reserved for the title at the very top
 - headings two through four will be available for (sub)sections
+- include a LEGEND if it ends up being necessary

+## Outline
+- INTRO
+- TABLE OF CONTENTS
+- GETTING STARTED
+	- players go to CC
+	- storyteller needs to have/make a setting
+	- storyteller needs to have/make an adventure
+- CHARACTER CREATION
+	- how to use the setting
+	- skills
+	- flavor
+	- group CC process (i think this might be getting into preachy territory)
+	- other (action delay)
+	- printable character sheet
+- SKILLS
+	- definition
+	- mandatory
+	- common
+	- player made
+		- limiting factors
+	- progression
+- FLAVOR
+	- definition
+	- items
+	- wounds
+- CHECKS (how to play the game)
+	- description of process
+	- modifiers
+	- skills
+	- contested rolls
+	- good/bad stuff die
+	- skill progression
+	- opposed checks
+- ITEMS
+	- definition
+	- crafting
+	- black market
+	- value (in money)
+- STEALTH
+	- hidden
+	- alerted
+	- detected/caught
+	- surprised
+- LYING
+	- suspicious
+	- detected
+	- fooled
+- PERSUASION
+	- willpower
+- COMBAT
+	- description of process (starting combat ie. rolling initiative)
+		- surprise round for hidden characters acting in tandem and link to stealth section
+	- action delay and actions
+		- description of process (one turn)
+		- reaction, mental, passive, major, minor, full, movement, free, bonus, continuous, teamwork, and prepared/held actions.
+	- attacking
+		- to hit
+		- wounds as damage
+	- off-turn actions
+		- roll a check and spend reaction and possibly move actions
+		- counter attacking
+		- dodging
+		- blocking
+		- intervening
+	- movement and distance
+		- zones and AUDs
+		- overlay a large grid on a bird's-eye-view image to get zones
+		- changing zones costs a movement action
+	- grouping NPCs
+		- aligning initiatives
+		- wars
+- SETTING
+	- description and anatomy
+	- common and mandatory skills
+	- recommended CP and standard array
+	- peoples and culture
+	- magic and technology
+	- government, economy, resources, and items
+	- flora, fauna, and biomes
+	- countries and cities
+- STORYTELLER SECTION
+	- making a setting
+		- baseline currency in AUCs and stores in percentage of AUCs
+		- modify an existing list of common and mandatory skills
+		- make a starting CP/standard array recommendation based on number of mandatory skills
+	- npcs
+		- planned
+		- unplanned
+		- leveling
+		- grouping them for combat
+	- making an adventure or story
+		- story arc template tree thing

 ## To-Do
 - [ ] make a graph of topics with categories, subcategories, and relates-to edges